TheTimare/Simple-Backuper/README.md

 # Simple-Backuper
-Just allow to backup some directories or files and manage them using schedule and timers.
+It simply allows you to back up and manage some directories or files using schedules and timers.

 ###### @Timofey Ivanov.
 Free Use